Have you found yourself asking, “What is flatbed trucking?” Are you already familiar with curtainside trailers and other types of trailers?

 What Is a Flat Bed in Trucking?

-When it comes to trucking, a flat bed is a truck with a flat body without sides or a roof.
-The size of a flatbed on a truck is usually about 48’ long and 8.5’ wide.
+A flat bed in commercial trucking is a trailer that lacks a roof or walls.
+The size of a flatbed trailer is usually about 48 feet long and 8.5 feet wide.

 What Does a Flatbed Truck Driver Do?